History of University College London: Priority

 UCL's foundation date of 1826 makes it the third oldest university institution in England, and it was certainly founded with the intention of it being England's third university, but whether or not UCL is actually the third oldest university in England is questionable: UCL makes this claim on its website, but so do the Universities of London (1836) and Durham (1832).
 Other higher education institutions in England have institutional ancestry preceding their formation as "universities": for example what is now the University of Nottingham can trace some elements back to 1798 but only began university-level teaching with the foundation of the first civic college in 1881 (royal charter as University College Nottingham in 1903), and did not gain University status (via a new royal charter) until 1948.
 Conversely, King's College London (KCL) was founded after UCL, but received its Royal Charter (granting it legal existence as a corporation) in 1829, before UCL, so arguably is older, leading King's College students to claim the title of third oldest university in England for their institute.

 In more recent publications, the claim was instead made that UCL was "the first university to be founded in London", avoiding explicit conflict with Durham's claim although maintaining the argument with KCL and the University of London.
 This claim still implied that UCL should be considered a university from 1826, and thus could be considered an implicit claim to be the third oldest university in England.
 It has, however, been dropped from the prospectus for 2019 entry although it appears on the UCL website.

-The situation is further confounded by the fact that (unlike London and Durham) neither UCL nor KCL are de jure universities in their own right (though they are now de facto universities), but constituent colleges of the University of London, and are thus not named as universities in 19th century references.
+The situation is further confounded by the fact that (unlike London and Durham) neither UCL nor KCL were de jure universities in their own right, but constituent colleges of the University of London, and were thus not named as universities in 19th-century references.
+UCL and KCL became universities in their own right in 2023.
 It is a fact, however, that UCL was an early member of a rapid expansion of university institutions in the UK in the 19th century.